microsoft/devicescript/bytecode/bytecode.md

 ## TODO
 * object prototypes
 * object property lookup by string, not index
-* closures - just keep pointer to parent stack frame - in parent clear pointer variables on last use or exit
 * try/catch
 * drop seconds, use milliseconds everywhere
 * multi-program LATER